Guadalupe

 New River Rules and will they affect me when I go Tubing on the Guadalupe

-River in Canyon Lake?"
+Are there any Cooler Restrictions in Canyon Lake?
 The simple answer is NO!
 The

 New River Rules passed by the New Braunfels City Council only apply to